-- c.
-If design plans for the proposed improvements have not yet been reviewed and certified, please identify the date by which you expect these design plans to be reviewed and certified. - 4.
-For projects in design, please list below all permits and approvals required for this project, whether approval was received, or date when approval is expected to be received.
+Local Safety Program b.
+Has the design of the proposed improvements been reviewed and certified by a NJ licensed engineer? ☐ Yes ☐ No c.
+If design plans for the proposed improvements have not yet been reviewed and certified, please identify the date by which you expect these design plans to be reviewed and certified.
+4. For projects in design, please list below all permits and approvals required for this project, whether approval was received, or date when approval is expected to be received.
 For projects not yet in design, please list anticipated permits, if known.

-A. Submission Instructions

-Click your MPO to see instructions for submitting Phase 1 applications in the Guidelines.

-DVRPCSJTPO(NJTPA - Proceed to Section 7)

-B. Attachments Checklist

-Please identify applicable attachments included with your Phase 1 application.
+SECTION 6 A. Submission Instructions Click your MPO to see instructions for submitting Phase 1 applications in the Guidelines.
+DVRPC SJTPO (NJTPA - Proceed to Section 7) B. Attachments Checklist Please identify applicable attachments included with your Phase 1 application.
 Item 1 is not required for Network Screening/Hot Spot or Other Safety Concern applications.
 Items 2, 5, 7, and 8 are not required for systemic applications.
 SJTPO Applicants, please refer to the Guidelines for Items 5 and 7.

-- 1. List for systemic applications that addresses items for all included locations in Excel format; - 2.
-Straight Line Diagram, if applicable; - 3.
-Project schedule, including dates for the CED, Preliminary PS&E and Final PS&E; - 4.
-Crash history of the location(s) in Excel format - 5.
-Crash diagram(s) - 6.
-An aerial or diagram(s) to illustrate existing conditions and safety issues at location, if applicable; - 7.
-Completed spreadsheet(s) of HSM and B/C analysis; - 8.
-Reduced size concept plans, preliminary or final plans, as appropriate; - 9.
+1. List for systemic applications that addresses items for all included locations in Excel format; 2.
+Straight Line Diagram, if applicable; 3.
+Project schedule, including dates for the CED, Preliminary PS&E and Final PS&E 4.
+Crash history of the location(s) in Excel format 5.
+Crash diagram(s) 6.
+An aerial or diagram(s) to illustrate existing conditions and safety issues at location, if applicable 7.
+Completed spreadsheet(s) of HSM and B/C analysis; 8.
+Reduced size concept plans, preliminary or final plans, as appropriate; 9.
 Line item cost estimate.

 Table of Section 1 Section 2 Section 3 Section 4 Section 5 Section 6 Section 7 Section 8

-Contonto Application
+Table of Contents Application

-contents Guidelines
+Guidelines